Bank of America takes tax hit, vows longer-term boost

 Leaving aside the tax hit, which Bank of America announced late last year, profit topped analyst expectations.

-The bank’s shares were down 0.1 percent in late afternoon trading.
+The bank’s shares closed 0.2 percent lower at $31.18.
 They had run up nearly 16 percent in the past three months, leading gains in a sector that rose broadly in anticipation of the tax bill.

 Investors expect the eventual windfall from lower tax rates to be passed on through higher dividends and more share buybacks.
 They are also watching for knock-on effects of the overhaul like higher borrowing, trading and deal activity that would boost the bank’s bottom line.